| MOLLUSCA : NUDIBRANCHIA : Arminidae | SNAILS, SLUGS, ETC. |

 ![]() |

 Description: Armina loveni is a flattened, leaf-like nudibranch growing to 40mm in length.
 The mantle bears a series of longitudinal folds or grooves, with the two short stubby rhinophores in an indentation at the front.
-The foot forms a shield across the front of the head.
+There is a cephalic shield across the front of the head.
 At the junction of the foot and mantle a deep groove containing small gills runs along the sides of the body.
 The mantle is brick-red to dirty brown in colour, with pale lines along the tops of the longitudinal ridges.

 Habitat: This species is found crawling on the surface or burrowing in muddy sand, usually in company with sea-pens Virgularia mirabilis, on which it is presumed to feed.
 The spawn consists of a pale pink thread, tightly coiled in three dimensions.